 The main difference is that Learnyst combines gamification with course commerce, branded delivery, marketing support, and content protection.
 Many alternatives are stronger in internal training, but Learnyst is stronger when learning is also a revenue business.

 That depends on the platform.
-In Learnyst, admins enable gamification at the batch level, then configuring streaks and badges.
+In Learnyst, admins enable gamification at the batch level, then configure streaks and badges.
 The simpler the setup, the more likely your team will actually use it.

 Yes, but only when it sits inside a reliable platform.
 For premium course sellers, learner motivation is one side of the equation.
 Content security, brand control, learner experience, and operational simplicity matter just as much.